 - Assistance with the use of adaptive technologies on campus

 All students with disabilities are fully integrated within every program at Ursuline College.
 There are no separate classes.
 Academic standards are not modified.
-Can I use a tape recorder in classes?
+Can I request a single room in a residence hall?

-See the Resident Life portion of the Student handbook.
-Priority is based upon the nature of your disability and single room charges may be applied.
+See the Resident Life portion of the Student Handbook.
+Priority is based upon the nature of your disability.
+Single room charges may be applied.
 What is self-advocacy?

 The FOCUS program is a comprehensive fee-based mentoring and coaching program aimed at helping students with documented disabilities make the successful transition from high school to college and obtain the necessary self-advocacy skills needed to be independent learners.
 To learn more about the FOCUS program, click here